k8ssandra/k8ssandra/charts/cass-operator/UPGRADE.md

 # cass-operator

-The following instructions work for k8ssandra-operator chart also

 ### Steps to renegerate using kustomize in cass-operator

 You need to manually modify and verify the labels and metadata names, these steps do not automate them.